phamelink/Rigel/README.md

 can be found [here](https://cs108.epfl.ch/archive/20/archive.html).

 The task was to program in Java a graphical user interface enabling the visualization of the night sky.

+The features include zooming in or out of the sky, simulating the passing time, clicking on stars or planets for specific information about the celestial object and many more.

 ## How to run with IntelliJ